NorCz/MessageApp/README.md

 # [EN] MessageApp - Backend server
 The Backend bundles and exposes the Frontend server during build, and uses a simple proxy mechanism to operate both servers on the same origin.
 Both internal and external communication from the servers is encrypted using a provided certificate.

+Prebuilt images can also be downloaded from the [Releases](https://github.com/NorCz/MessageApp/releases) tab, or directly from the [Docker repository](https://hub.docker.com/repository/docker/nekuskus/messageapp/general).

+## Specification
-The Frontend server uses react-scripts for building and is served with [local-web-server](https://github.com/lwsjs/local-web-server).
-The backend server is run through [uWSGI](https://github.com/unbit/uwsgi).
+The Frontend server is based on the [React](https://react.dev/) framework, uses react-scripts for building, and is served with [local-web-server](https://github.com/lwsjs/local-web-server).
+The Backend server is based on the [Flask](https://flask.palletsprojects.com/en/) framework, uses the [SQLAlchemy](https://www.sqlalchemy.org/) engine for managing a database connection, and is run through [uWSGI](https://github.com/unbit/uwsgi).
 All the server processes are run as the `nobody` user for safety.

 API documentation is available under the [Wiki](https://github.com/NorCz/MessageApp/wiki/MessageApp-Backend-API-Documentation) tab.

-Prebuilt images can also be downloaded from the [Releases](https://github.com/NorCz/MessageApp/releases) tab, or directly from the [Docker repository](https://hub.docker.com/repository/docker/nekuskus/messageapp/general).

-## Requirements
+### Requirements
 * [Docker](https://www.docker.com/products/docker-desktop/), or other software or service capable of running Docker containers.

 ## Usage